Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 Neglect vs. Covered Damage: The Critical Distinction

-For example, if a heavy rainstorm exposes a leak in a roof you've been regularly inspecting and maintaining, that's a covered event.
-If that same storm reveals a leak caused by shingles that have been visibly cracked and curling for two years, an adjuster may deny the claim as neglect-based damage.
+Insurers draw a sharp line between neglect and a covered peril.
+Neglect means you knew about (or reasonably should have known about) a deteriorating condition and failed to address it.
+A covered peril is an unexpected event that could not have been prevented through reasonable upkeep.
+If a heavy rainstorm exposes a leak in a roof you've been regularly inspecting and maintaining, that's a covered event.
+If the same storm reveals a leak caused by shingles that have been visibly cracked and curling for two years, an adjuster may deny the claim as neglect-based damage.

 Pincher's Pro Tip